 Allen passed away peacefully on Saturday, March 14, 2020.
 He was born on June 6, 1943 in Bulyea, SK.

 He was predeceased by his father John; his mother Thelma Tinkess; his infant son Allen; brothers, Ronnie and Lloyd; and sisters Elaine and Marlene.
-Allen is survived by his best friend and loving partner for 41 years, Peter Bell; their three daughters, Alana Shearer-Kleefeld (Darryl), Tara Britton (Jeremy), and Rana Nixon (Doug); four grandchildren Trista, Keenan, Olivia, and Charlie; his brothers, Stan (Jan) and Roger; and sisters Norma and Janet.
+Allen is survived by his best friend and loving partner for 41 years, Peter Bell; their three daughters, Alana Shearer-Kleefeld (Darryl), Tara Brittin (Jeremy), and Rana Nixon (Doug); four grandchildren Trista (Katrina), Keenan, Olivia, and Charlie; his brothers, Stan (Jan) and Roger; and sisters Norma and Janet.

 Allen lived his life surrounded by people who loved him.
 He was filled with personality, creativity, wit, and humor.

 Allen was born and raised in Bulyea, SK.
 At age 16 he started his training to become an electrician.
 At age 19, Allen was the youngest person in Saskatchewan to achieve his journeyman certification.
 His four brothers also became electricians.